 ------------------unchanged parts are skipped----------------

-If the PSI based SDU Discard UL IE is included in the DRB To Be Setup List IE or the DRB To Be Modified List IE and the value is set as "start", the gNB-DU shall, if supported, take it into account to perform UL PSI based SDU discarding activation or deactivation for the indicated DRB as defined in TS 38.321 [16].
+If the PSI based SDU Discard UL IE is included in the DRB To Be Setup List IE or the DRB To Be Modified List IE and the value is set as "start", the gNB-DU shall, if supported, take it into account to start performing UL PSI based SDU discarding activation or deactivation for the indicated DRB as defined in TS 38.321 [16].
+If the PSI based SDU Discard UL IE is included in the DRB To Be Modified List IE and the value is set as "stop", the gNB-DU shall, if supported, take it into account to stop performing UL PSI based SDU discarding activation and deactivation for the indicated DRB.

 Option 2: